kihwanglee/kotex-utf/README.md

 ------------

-kotex-utf is a macro package for typesetting Hangul, the native alphabet of the Korean language.  kotex-utf belongs to ko.TeX, a comprehensive Korean typesetting system together with packages kotex-oblivoir, kotex-plain, cjk-ko, XeTeX-ko, LuaTeX-ko, and kotex-utils.
+kotex-utf is a macro package for typesetting Hangul, the native alphabet of the Korean language.
+The Korean text should be a UTF-8 encoded Unicode text.  kotex-utf belongs to ko.TeX, a comprehensive Korean typesetting system together with packages kotex-oblivoir, kotex-plain, cjk-ko, xetex-ko, luaxex-ko, and kotex-utils.

 Usage
 -----